-Dr. Arnold Vedlitz is holder of the Bob Bullock Chair in Government and Public Policy and director of the Institute for Science, Technology and Public Policy (ISTPP) in the Bush School of Government and Public Service.
-He is division head for the Science, Technology and Public Policy Division at the Texas Engineering Experiment Station.
-He serves as a member of the Advisory Council for the Center for Transportation Safety and as a member of the Advisory Board of the Center for Atmospheric Chemistry and the Environment.
-He has served in a number of positions at Texas A&M University since 1973, including associate dean of the College of Liberal Arts, associate provost for external affairs, and executive associate dean of the Bush School, a position he resumed in 2013.
+Dr. Arnold Vedlitz is a professor and holder of the Bob Bullock Chair in Government and Public Policy in The Bush School of Government and Public Service.
+He is Division Head for the Science, Technology and Public Policy Division at the Texas Engineering Experiment Station.
+He serves as a member of the advisory council for the Center for Transportation Safety and as a member of the advisory board of the Center for Atmospheric Chemistry and the Environment.
+He has served in a number of positions at Texas A&M University since 1973, including Associate Dean of the College of Liberal Arts; Associate Provost for External Affairs; Director of the Institute for Science, Technology and Public Policy; and Executive Associate Dean of the Bush School.

-Dr. Vedlitz received his BA and MA degrees in government from Louisiana State University and his PhD in political science from the University of Houston.
+Dr. Vedlitz received his BA and MA degrees in Government from Louisiana State University and his Ph.D. in Political Science from the University of Houston.
 His teaching and research focus on science and technology policy, minority politics, public policy, inter-group conflict, American political behavior, urban politics, and political psychology.
-Vedlitz teaches the Science and Technology Policy course and the two-semester Capstone sequence.
+Vedlitz teaches the Science and Technology Policy course and a two-semester Capstone sequence.

-Dr. Vedlitz recently served on the Council of Competitiveness, National Innovation Initiative, Public Sector Task Force, and the Foresight Panel on Environmental Effects for the Houston-Galveston Area Council of Governments.
-He is a reviewer for the American Political Science Review, Journal of Politics, American Journal of Political Science, Social Science Quarterly, and dozens of other scholarly journals and for the National Science Foundation and the US Environmental Protection Agency.
+Dr. Vedlitz recently served on the Council of Competitiveness, National Innovation Initiative, Public Sector Task Force and on the Foresight Panel on Environmental Effects for the Houston-Galveston Area Council of Governments.
+He is a reviewer for the American Political Science Review, Journal of Politics, American Journal of Political Science, Social Science Quarterly and dozens of other scholarly journals and for the National Science Foundation and the US Environmental Protection Agency.